 “It’s about how skills and competencies will evolve in the future, how will some of those which are relevant today be obsolete and how can we add on new ones going forward” he added.

 The fact is, companies need to stay agile to stay alive.
 Agile organizations respond faster to market changes, be it tech disruption, the shift in market conditions or new competitions.
 What makes an agile organization is the high power of agility which comes from the sharp and multi-skilled workforce.
 It not only brings in quick results but also drives changes at the speed of a speedboat.

-While organizations are preparing themselves to be future-ready, there are some real challenges they face in terms of perceive what is future readiness and then executing the same.
+While organizations are preparing themselves to be future-ready, there are some real challenges they face in terms of perceiving what is future-readiness and then executing the same.